 With Enterprise COBOL and OS/VS COBOL, you can debug source language with the USE FOR DEBUGGING declarative.
-Valid operands are shown in Table 33.
+Valid operands are shown in Table 31 on page 149.
 Operands that are not valid in Enterprise COBOL must be removed from the OS/VS COBOL program.
 Use Debug Tool to achieve the same debugging results.